-I thought I’d share Joy’s recipe today with my slight adaptation and then a second version I made using chickpeas (garbanzo beans) and a few other adaptations I used to make these Indian Curry Balls both dairy free and vegan.
+I thought I’d share Joy’s recipe for these gluten-free Indian Chicken Curry Balls today with my slight adaptation and then a second version I made using chickpeas (garbanzo beans) and a few other adaptations I used to make these gluten-free Indian Curry Balls dairy free and vegan as well.
 I took these Indian Curry Balls to work to share with my co-workers and then shared some with Mr. GFE for an appetizer later that evening; both versions got two thumbs up from all!
 I’d happily serve either or both for any holiday event or celebration of any type (maybe even Friday night qualifies, huh?).
-In fact, I’ve already added these Indian Curry Balls to my menu for our biennial Valentines Day’s party, to be held next in 2013!
+In fact, I’ve already added these Indian Curry Balls to my menu for our next biennial Valentines Day’s party!

 Almonds … so many of us love them!
 They’re a high-fat food—monosaturated fats—that are really good for your health.
 Read all about the benefits of almonds here.

 Curry Powder is comprised of many healing spices.
 Curry powder contains turmeric, which in turn contains curcumin.
 It’s the curcumin that offers the most benefits.
 It’s a super nutrient and natural polyphenol, which you can read all about here.
 (Note that there are curcumin supplements, but the optimum benefits come from ingesting curcumin through food.)
 But the most important thing to know is that adding a 1/4 to 1/2 teaspoon of curry powder to your favorite food “provides a layer of antibacterial and anti-inflammatory properties.
 All the various components of curry also provide antioxidants such as vitamins C and E, which are key nutrients in supporting the immune system.”